marilius12/taxes/pages/example-calculations.md

 | Effective tax          | **14.30%** = 21,458.16 / 150,000              |

 \* The max monthly insurance base is BGN 3,400 (2022).
+\*\* The health insurance is only payable by EU citizens or permanent residents.

 ## Corporation in Bulgaria 🇧🇬

 - gross income 80k EUR, based on [this video](https://youtu.be/NV3heKehLCw)
+- see [this article](https://dmitryfrank.com/articles/bulgaria_freelance_taxes) for a comprehensive breakdown

 ### Corporate